rmbolger/Posh-ACME/Tutorial.md

 ```

 For a job that is renewing multiple certificates, it might look more like this.

-Be aware that renewals are treated specially: they don’t count against your Certificates per Registered Domain limit, but they are subject to a [Duplicate Certificate limit of 5 per week](https://letsencrypt.org/docs/rate-limits/)

 ```powershell
 Submit-Renewal -AllOrders | ForEach-Object {